 A lot of pets tend to be fairly sensitive when it comes to dehydration, they are used to having water whenever they are thirsty.
 If your bug out location is far away then make sure to stop a couple of times along the road to give some water to your pets.
 Make sure to have a separate water container for them, this way you can see how much your pet needs during the journey.
 If you are bugging out during the summertime then you have to get extra water for your pets.

 As you would make a bug out bag for each member of your family you should also make one for your pets as well.
 The bug out bag for your pets should contain food, water, medicine, and other things that your pets might need.
 There are bug out bags specially designed for dogs, so if you are bugging out on foot you can share the load.
 Just make sure to pack everything your pet needs in one place, this way if something happens you can get the item in an instant.

 Microchipping your pets is a preventative measure, during SHTF situations a lot of pets will become frightened and some of them will run away.
 Generally speaking, cats tend to run away during an emergency situation, and for the most part, dogs will try to stick around their owners but not all of them.
 If your pet gets lost during an SHTF situation then if somebody finds it and brings it to the veterinarian’s office your pet can be scanned and the microchip will give them all the information to find you.

-Not all pets can be microchipped, but the ones that can be you should definitely microchip them.
-A lot of cats and dogs go missing during an emergency situation, and the last thing you would want is for them to be found by somebody and not having them returned to you.
+Not all pets can be microchipped, but for the ones that can be you should definitely microchip them.
+A lot of cats and dogs go missing during an emergency situation, and the last thing you would want is for them to be found by somebody and not have them returned to you.